gretaegan/MS1-flightschool/README.md

 # UX
 ## User Stories

+*Who is this website targeting?*
+This website is for people who want to train to become a commercial pilot.
+They might have no previous flying experience or they might already have some level of training done.
+Either way, the site must provide information on what
+Integrated flight training is and how it is delivered.

-As a user of this website, I want
+*As a user of this website, I want*
 1. To understand the brand at a first glance.
 1. To understand what the product being sold is.
 1. To see information about the training provided clearly and without having to go searching for it.